 Ongoing Efforts

-Experiential Education and National High School Ethics Bowl
+Service-Learning: National High School Ethics Bowl

-“Ethics Bowl and Democratic Deliberation” is an undergraduate community engagement course in Philosophy offered in the fall semester by Dr. Michael Vazquez.
+“Ethics Bowl and Democratic Deliberation” is an undergraduate community engagement course in Philosophy offered in the fall semester.
 In this course, UNC undergraduates have the unique opportunity to combine the philosophical study of ethics with service to high school students across the country.
 Students in the course master the major ethical frameworks philosophers use to think about the rightness and wrongness of actions, our obligations to others, and moral life more broadly.
 Students also learn how to distill complex philosophical ideas and to facilitate productive discussions with a young audience.
 With this training in ethical theory and pre-college pedagogy, undergraduates serve as coaches and advisors to new startup high school teams across the country who are competing in an annual ‘borderless’ competition event near the end of the semester.
-This new and innovative UNC program, entitled NHSEBBridge (our program launch video is available here), aims to promote equity and access within the National High School Ethics Bowl and within our education system more broadly.
-This program brings together first-year High School Ethics Bowl teams from those places across the country where NHSEB Regional Bowls do not yet exist.
-Participating schools are provided with a tailored experience for students and coaches who are new to the activity—with the additional provision of training, orientation, and formative feedback along the way.
-UNC undergraduates coach participants (both students and teachers) on moral theory, ethical reasoning, argument construction, bowl mechanics, and more in a series of virtually conducted 1:1 site visits.
-Students also provide real-time feedback to high school teams and students across the country by planning and administering NHSEBAcademy pedagogy clinics and by holding NHSEBStudio office hours.
+The Ethics Bowl competition presents an opportunity to sharpen the participants’ ability to reason through complex moral issues, and invites us to consider the philosophical and civic foundations of education.
+Students also reflect on the ways in which our discursive practices can sustain and impede the health of our democracy.

-- Click Here to see our course flyer.
+• Click Here to see our course flyer.

-- Click Here to watch our NHSEBBridge 2021-2022 launch video
+• Click Here to watch our NHSEBBridge 2021-2022 launch video

-- Click Here to read about our 2021-2022 outreach efforts
+• Click Here to read about our 2021-2022 outreach efforts

-Experiential Education & Intergenerational Philosophy
+Service-Learning: Intergenerational Philosophy

-Dialogue and Transformation: Bringing Philosophy to Juvenile Justice Centers in NC
+Philosophy in Juvenile Justice Centers

 Thanks to the support of UNC’s Humanities for the Public Good, the Outreach Program launched a multi-year program entitled “Dialogue and Transformation: Bringing Philosophy to Juvenile Justice Centers in North Carolina.”
 The program began in March with a virtual course on Plato’s Republic with high school students at Cabarrus Youth Development Center, to be followed by additional offerings to both students and teachers in the Juvenile Justice education network in NC and the production of classroom integration resources centered on the history of philosophy.
 Plato’s Republic is unique in that it serves as a nexus for some of the most enduring philosophical questions, including justice, human happiness, virtue & vice, the aims of education, the best political regime, gender & the family, art & morality, and the afterlife.

-Deliberative Pedagogy and Philosophy for Teachers
+Deliberative Pedagogy for Teachers

 Outreach Director Michael Vazquez shared some strategies for facilitating deliberation in the classroom during the inaugural UNC Faculty Symposium on Deliberative Pedagogy: